Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 te.show_prediction()
 ```

-When runing this code, we get the following table and highlighted text as output.
-It shows show the contribution of
+When running this code, we get the following table and highlighted text as output.
+It shows the contribution of
 the words versus bias, and the highlighted text shows the details of the contribution of each word.

 <table class="eli5-weights" style="border-collapse: collapse; border: none; margin-top: 0em; table-layout: auto; margin-bottom: 2em;">